AI-Planning/macq/docs/extract/extract.md

 Include the argument `debug=True` to `Extract` to enable debugging for any extraction technique.

-_Note: debugging output and interfaces are unique to each method._
+**Note**: debugging output and interfaces are unique to each method.

 ## Extraction Techniques